Coderandme/API/Readme.txt

 1. index.html -
    Purpose: This is the HTML template for the web application's front-end.
 It uses Bootstrap for styling and is responsible for displaying the responses and their corresponding sources in a user-friendly format.
+Please note that this file should be inside a folder called templates.

 2. app.py -
    Purpose: This file contains the Flask application that serves the web interface and handles routing.
 It